California Wilderness Act of 1984: Minaret Area Considerations

-When the Wilderness Act of 1964 was being drafted California politicians were concerned about maintaining the viability of plans for a highway or tunnel connecting the Eastern Sierra and the San Joaquin Valley.
+When the Wilderness Act of 1964 was being drafted California politicians were concerned about maintaining the viability of plans for a Trans-Sierra Highway connecting the Eastern Sierra and the San Joaquin Valley.
 These plans centered on the Minaret Summit area as the distance between the end of Minaret Road, which runs northeast into the Sierras from North Fork, California, and the end of the Red's Meadow Road, running west from Mammoth Lakes, California is less than 10 miles.
 The Act excluded an area southwest of Minaret Summit to create a corridor for this possibility.

 During his time as Governor of California, Ronald Reagan made a horse packing trip into the area.
 Afterwards he supported conservationists' efforts to prevent this highway.
 Reagan continued his efforts after being elected President in 1980 and his influence helped the area to eventually be designated as wilderness by this legislation.
 The Sierra Nevada escarpment is now a continuous wilderness from Round Mountain (near Inyokern) to Tioga Pass, a distance of about 150 miles.